 We operate the GrabCAD Community for mechanical engineers, designers, manufacturers and students where members can share best practices via tutorials, discussion forums, and design/print challenges.
 They can also upload and download free CAD models and access our GrabCAD Print and Workbench software.
-This community had more than 5.6 million members and more than 3.3 million CAD files available for free download at the end of 2018.
+This community had more than 6 million members and nearly 4 million CAD files available for free download as of the end of 2019.